 An S corporation has been in business for 10 years and is a new client of the member.
 The prior accountant's tax software produced a schedule that was provided to the corporation and shareholders entitled: “Shareholder Basis Worksheet.”
 May the member rely on this form for the basis of the shareholders in preparing the current year's return?

-Yes, if after reviewing prior returns and the worksheet which was prepared by the prior preparer's tax software appears to be reasonable and the member does due diligence by confirming that the prior preparer is competent.
+Yes, if, after reviewing prior returns and the worksheet which was prepared by the prior preparer's tax software, it appears to be reasonable and the member does due diligence by confirming that the prior preparer is competent.

 An S corporation has been in business for 15 years, and has been a firm's client since inception.
 The CPA has a policy of destroying all Forms 1120S, U.S. Income Tax Return for an S Corporation, and workpapers after seven years.
 Neither the firm nor the corporation has copies of the first eight years of tax returns.
 The firm's software produces a schedule entitled: “Shareholder Basis Worksheet.”
 The current tax period is the first year out of the last seven where it appears there may have been distributions in excess of basis.
 May a member rely on this basis worksheet?